 3. Learn what your manager needs and act on that knowledge

 Take special care to read through the job description, you can tailor your resume and cover letter before an interview.
-You can also prepare some answers to common interview questions that lead to you discuss relevant experience based on the job description.
+You can also prepare answers to common interview questions that include your relevant experience based on the job description.

 4. Communicating well in the Canadian workplace takes practice

 Depending on your background and proficiency with English it may be second nature to be diplomatic when conversing with colleagues.
 You may on the other, hand be used to a more direct communication style than your Canadian colleagues expect.
 You will be very grateful for the extra time and effort it takes to change your demand into a polite request.

 Interpersonal relationships and networking are essential to a career in Canada and to get the job you want.
 So remember to smile, be patient, and communicate well.

 5. Be professional and punctual when you get the job you want

 If you are working in a formal office setting this can be very important.
 You should conduct yourself with the level of professionalism that your fellow colleagues exhibit.
 In my experience, it is better to err on the side of being too polite than to overstep.
 This can be especially important in more casual settings where the lines are a little more blurry.
 Don’t worry, it sounds very complicated, but you will be just fine.

 Canadian employees love it when you take the initiative, I have found that being as self-sufficient as possible is a great way to earn my manager’s trust in Canada.
 Be careful not to overstep but show that you are willing to be a problem solver rather than just pointing out mistakes.
 This is a huge asset to any company.